xtvj/CleanX/README.md

     <a href="README.md">English</a>
   </p>

-## 项目目的：
+## Purpose:

-- 练手：尽量使用最新的技术。
+- Practice: Use the latest technology as much as possible.

-- 自用APP：速度快、功能简单、不附带杂七杂八的功能、不频繁升级。
+- Personal App: fast, simple, no miscellaneous features, infrequent upgrades.

-## 技术点：
+## Tech-stack：

 - Coroutines
 - Hilt